What Does Content Creation Include?

-But the process of content creation online involves more than simply sending pieces of content into the void.
+The process of online content creation involves more than simply sending pieces of content into the void.
 The content creation purpose involves planning what content you will share, implementing your strategy, and maintaining the effort as you learn more about your audiences and market fit.
 The content you create?
-That’s the relevant websites, articles, digital media, and other mediums to connect with your target audience.
+That’s the relevant websites, articles, digital media, and other mediums which connect with your target audience.

 When it all works together, it works very well.
 But what is included in reaching this state of confidence with your marketing?
-Here’s everything you need to know about content creation and how to capture your best customers’ attention through smart, engaging content marketing campaigns.
+Here’s everything you need to know about content creation.
+These tips help you capture your best customers’ attention through smart, engaging content marketing campaigns.

 Content Strategy Framework

-The process of content creation begins long before the first frame of a video, the first sentence of a blog, the on-air of a podcast… It begins with a content strategy framework, or mapping out your agenda.
-What goals you’re setting, what resources you have available, defining your audience—you want to understand the big picture before piecemealing this into tangible content elements.
+The process of content creation and management begins long before the first frame of a video, the first sentence of a blog, the on-air of a podcast… It begins with a content strategy framework, or mapping out your agenda.
+Here’s what you need to understand the big picture before starting to plan tangible content elements.

 Define your audience.
-Rather, brainstorm incentives consumers might have for viewing your content.
 Who is your audience, and what do they value?
 Further, what reason do they have to look at your content?
-Without a good understanding of the type of audience your content resonates with, you’re shooting in the dark, leading to vague content objectives and weak messaging.
+Without a good understanding of the type of audience you are reaching and why, , you’re shooting in the dark, leading to vague content objectives and weak messaging.
 You also don’t have the power to course correct if you need to reach a different audience than the one you are currently.

 Define your voice.
-Don’t think in terms of style here, but think about specific language you think will help establish a culture among the many team members involved in content creation so every person is on the same page with the message you’re distributing.
+Voice is the personality of your brand beyond the specific topic being discussed.
+Think about the specific language that will help capture your culture and unique market position.
 Develop keywords.
 Clarify terminology.
 Your voice must be consistent, and it should be part of the framework behind executing content.

-Once you’ve created your content strategy framework, it’s time to form your team, to assign roles, determine deadlines, and come to an agreement of what your content creation plan will look like.
-This involves a host of valuable team members, and all members must understand their role in content creation workflow.
+Once you’ve created your content strategy framework, it’s time to form your team, assign roles, determine deadlines, and come to an agreement of what your content creation plan will look like.
+This involves a host of valuable team members, all of whom must understand their role in content creation workflow.

 Consider the responsibilities in front of you: messaging, content writing, web page creation and maintenance, videographers, media personalities, project management.
 Don’t focus on the size of your team or your current capabilities, as that might limit your strategic thinking.
 Instead, determine the jobs that will be necessary to finalize the entire process.
 This will let you think creatively about how you’ll break down those responsibilities.

 Map these pieces early on so your team can function as one, all while staying consistent to your content framework.